cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 `variablesmatching()` functions to collect all the inventory variables and classes and report them in other ways.

+### Implementation Best Practice for CFEngine Enterprise ###

+It is important that inventory variables and classes are continually defined.
+Only inventory variables and classes defined during the last reported run are available for use by the inventory reporting interface.
+Some inventory operations can be expensive to rediscover during each agent run.
+To reduce this burden on the executing agents consider implementing a sample interval and caching mechanism.

+Inventory items that change frequently can create a burden on the Enterprise reporting infrastructure.
+Generally, inventory attributes should change infrequently.
+If you wish to inventory attributes that frequently change consider implementing a sample interval and caching mechanism.

 ## What Modules Are Available? ##

 As soon as you use the `promises.cf` provided in the parent directory,